wanghaisheng/hands-on-chinese-learning/new.md

     **note:** data are in 2017 dollars

-    country comparison to the world: [105]
+    country comparison to the world: 105

-    [Gross national saving]: Gross national saving is derived by deducting final consumption expenditure (household plus government) from Gross national disposable income, and consists of personal saving, plus business saving (the sum of the capital consumption allowance and retained business profits), plus government saving (the excess of tax revenues over expenditures), but excludes foreign saving (the excess of imports of goods and services over exports).
+    Gross national saving: Gross national saving is derived by deducting final consumption expenditure (household plus government) from Gross national disposable income, and consists of personal saving, plus business saving (the sum of the capital consumption allowance and retained business profits), plus government saving (the excess of tax revenues over expenditures), but excludes foreign saving (the excess of imports of goods and services over exports).
 The figures are presented as a percent of GDP.
-A negative . . . [more]
+A negative . . . more

     45.8% of GDP (2017 est.)